FilmonYacob/dual-quaternions-and-punctual-locators/README.md

 # Introduction

 This project uses dual quaternions to represent and transform manufactured parts and fixtures.
-The purpose to predict the geometry of the manufactured part given variation sources’ information.
+The purpose is to predict the geometry of the manufactured part given variation sources’ information.
 The implementation is based on the case study reported in [1] and the results are reported in [2].

 # Additional Libraries
 The code is dependent on the libraries below.